What’s for breakfast?

 Breakfast strategies

-Tip: Make extra protein and veggies at dinner, then spin them into breakfast the next day.
+1. Eat up your (healthy) dinner leftovers.
+Plan for this ahead of time by make extra protein and veggies at dinner, so you can spin them into breakfast the next day.

 2: Make a delicious smoothie like this fiber-rich raspberry one.